 Cuisinart Vertical Charcoal Smoker

 I decided to go ahead and get this charcoal smoker for a friend that admired my Weber.
-I figured for $100 why not give it a try.
+I figured for the price, why not give it a try.
 We spent about an hour assembling it and the manual was easy enough to follow, with all of the parts clearly labeled.
 It even came with all the tools and the screwdriver was a pretty high quality screwdriver!

 We then did the initial burn and decided to cook some ribs, corn, mushrooms and a skewer of peppers and onions (seriously, try it!).
-He’s used to using is indoor grill for cooking ribs but after he tried the ribs cooked on the vertical charcoal smoker, he couldn’t believe it.
+He’s used to using his grill for cooking ribs but after he tried the ribs cooked on the vertical charcoal smoker, he couldn’t believe it.
 The flavor is incredible he said and now he uses his Cuisinart all the time.

 Well, that’s enough about all the good things… What are people saying that they hate about this vertical charcoal smoker?